k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 10. Extract the zip file and copy the generated HTML file under the `\TDM\web\TDM\apidoc` sub-directory.

-11. Open the TDM GUI and click the API Doc tab.
+11. Open the TDM Portal and click the API Doc tab.
 Verify that the API doc is displayed properly.